Back pain is linked to Weight gain. According to the recent studies, overweight and obesity increase the risk of low back pain.

-- 125 lbs (9stones) to 169 lbs (12 stones)
+- 125 – 169 pounds (9-12 stones)

 - less than 125 lbs

-- exceeds 200 lbs (14 stones)
+- exceeds 200 lbs

 Our spine has three natural curves that are in balance to distribute your body weight.
 This provides perfect alignment with the strong and flexible muscles in your back.